 I am angry over what the ministry and the church did to my wonderful wife and children.
 I am angry over countless parishioners whose lives are now shipwrecked because they drank from the well of organized religion.

 Yes, I am angry and it feels good.
 For 33 years I lived in denial of my emotions, serving a God who was no god at all, a god that demanded self-sacrifice and self-denial.
 It feels good to be out from under such a burdensome weight.

 Ron may consider humanism pathetic, and I might be tempted to say back at ya, but what humanism provides for me is reality.
 It is rooted in the common humanity we all share.
-I no longer have need to pray, fast, tithe, and attend.
-What humanism demands of me is doing, It demands of me the very things Jesus spoke of in the Sermon on the Mount.
-Humanism calls me to be fully human, in an imperfect, marred world.
+I no longer have a need to pray, fast, tithe, and attend church.
+What humanism demands of me is doing.
+It demands of me the very things Jesus spoke of in the Sermon on the Mount.
+Humanism calls me to be fully human in an imperfect, marred world.
 It calls me to use what talents I have for the betterment of my fellow man.

 It is an exhilarating experience to truly love people as they are.

 Last, I would like to briefly answer the question which became the title for the agnostic’s editorial, “Writers espoused different views.”

 I am glad of one thing, Ron used the word last.
 I despise the use of the word “lastly.”
 Ron gets 1 brownie point for using “last” instead of “lastly.”